 Construction Traffic Management Plan

-No development shall commence before a construction traffic management plan has been submitted and approved in writing by the planning authority in consultation with Highways England.
+No development shall commence until a construction traffic management plan has been submitted and approved in writing by the Local Planning Authority in consultation with Highways England.
+The development shall thereafter be carried out in accordance with the approved details of the scheme.

 Reason: To ensure that the A5 and Kelly’s Kitchen roundabout will continue to operate safely and efficiently as part of the strategic road network